RTradeLtd/libanonvpn/README.md

     	Type of access list to use, can be "whitelist" "blacklist" or "none". (default "none") -addr string
-    	(client) IP address of virtual network interface (default "10.79.0.2") -chromeuser string
+    	(client) IP address of virtual network interface (default "10.79.0.2") -canal
+    	Run the canal subcommand to configure firewall rules(Experimental).
+  -chromeuser string
     	user to run Chrome as, usually your desktop user (default "idk") -client